datacentricdesign/iob22/code-practice/05-generative-art/05-generative-art.md

 ---

-Through this code practice we will explore the following concepts:
+Through this assignment we will explore the following concepts:

 import
 {: .label .label-green }